-As no impacts are anticipated to the resource during • operations, no monitoring activities are recommended.

-Environmental Component Potential Impact Mitigation Measure(s) I • As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
-Garden District HCD (Ref # OLS-063) Construction Encroachment into the HCD causing a physical impact, including: introduction of new elements to the HCD alterations to a contributing property, or or diminishment in integrity of the HCD due to the introduction of new elements Operations Potential impacts to the resource are not anticipated during operations.
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities New streetscape lighting should be undertaken in accordance with the Heritage Lighting Master Plan for Old Town Toronto Street furniture design to be consistent thought the District (use Streetscape Manual to design any new streetscape furniture) Design street signage to be consistent with the format of the HCD as a whole Complete detailed documentation of the property that includes the identification of salvageable materials and/or heritage attributes prior to alteration, in order to inform what building components should be retained and conserved and/or restored.
+Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
+150 Sherbourne Street (including structure at 140 Sherbourne Street) (Ref # OLS-049) New physical element or alteration (no impact to heritage attributes).
+Operations Potential impacts to the resource are not anticipated during operations.
+Construction Prior to property modifications, including but not limited to construction activities, the following mitigation strategies will be completed: Consult the City Design the Project to be consistent with the Policies and Guidelines for Contributing Properties set out in the Garden District Heritage Conservation District Plan.
+Section 6.0 for 140 Sherbourne Street and Section 8.2 Moss Park.
+Moss Park, that forms the terminus of Pembroke Street, should remain an open landscape (Section 8.2.1 of HCD Plan) Continued avoidance of the building is recommended.
+Operations As no impacts are anticipated to the resource during operations, no mitigation measures are recommended.
+Monitoring activities during construction related to potential vibration impacts are outlined in Section 5.8.
+Operations As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.
+Garden District HCD (Ref # OLS-063) Encroachment into the HCD causing a physical impact, including: introduction of new elements to the HCD alterations to a contributing property, or or diminishment in integrity of the HCD due to the introduction of new elements Operations Potential impacts to the resource are not anticipated during operations.
 Construction Site-specific mitigation recommendations are provided per property.
-Generally, prior to property modifications, including but not limited to construction activities, the following mitigation strategies will be completed Consult with the City of Toronto Sensitive and Compatible design Record, repair and restore where possible, if elements of the HCD are impacted by the Project Alterations much be complimentary and subordinate to the cultural heritage value and heritage attributes of the HCD In addition, review the Garden District Heritage Conservation District Plan and design Project to be consistent with the HCD Plan, including but not limited to: Design the Project to align and be consistent with the District Guidelines set out in the Garden District Heritage Conservation District Plan, in Sections 6.0, 7.0 and 8.0, including, but not limited to: Document and describe the cultural heritage attributes of a contributing property and the impact of any proposed alteration on those values and attributes Proposed alterations shall be complementary with and subordinate to the District's cultural heritage value and heritage attributes Alterations shall not diminish or detract from the integrity of the District If demolition, removal or significant alteration to any buildings or structures in the HCD is necessary for the Project, this action should be limited to only those buildings that have been identified in the HCD Plan as "non-contributing".
-New development on non-contributing properties shall complementary and subordinate to the cultural heritage value and heritage attributes while reflecting its own time.
-Alterations/new elements must be complementary and subordinate to the CU.
+Generally, prior to property modifications, including but not limited to construction activities, the following mitigation strategies will be completed Consult with the City Sensitive and Compatible design Record, repair and restore where possible, if elements of the HCD are impacted by the Project Alterations much be complimentary and subordinate to the cultural heritage value and heritage attributes of the HCD In addition, review the Garden District Heritage Conservation District Plan and design Project to be consistent with the HCD Plan, including but not limited to: Design the Project to align and be consistent with the District Guidelines set out in the Garden District Heritage Conservation District Plan, in Sections 6.0, 7.0 and 8.0, including, but not limited to: Construction Site-specific monitoring recommendations are provided per property.
+Operations As no impacts are anticipated to the resource during operations, no monitoring activities are recommended.